mikaku/FiwixOS/README.md

 # shutdown -h 0
 ```

-At this point you can mount this virtual disk from your Host Operating System,
+At this point you can mount this virtual disk from your host Operating System,
 and clone this repository into it.

-Once you have clone it, you can boot FiwixOS again, mount the filesystem and
+Once you have clone it you can add new packages or update them, then boot
-you can add new packages and update the build script `makeall.sh`.
+FiwixOS and mount the filesystem to build the packages with the script
+`makeall.sh`.

 This repository also includes the GNU Toolchain and the Newlib C library into
 the `toolchain/` directory.

-Use the script `make-toolchain.sh` to build the packages Binutils, GCC and
+Use the script `make-toolchain.sh` to build the
-the Newlib C library.
+whole Toolchain.

 Building the media files
 ------------------------
-- `install.sh` is the installation script that comes with the Installation
+- `base/install.sh` is the installation script that comes with the Installation
   CD-ROM.
 This is the script that is used to install FiwixOS in your computer.

 - `make_media.sh` is the script intended to be run under `root` to create the
   final FiwixOS media.

-  Example: `./make_media.sh 3.3 /path/to/iso /path/to/fiwix/source/code`
+  Example: `./make_media.sh 3.3 /path/to/fiwix/source/code`